AKish777/e-commerce-akish777/README.md

 ## License

 ## Contact
-If you have any interest in cecking out any of my other applications or any of my code feel free to check it out on my GitHub Account!
+If you have any interest in checking out any of my other applications or any of my other code feel free to check it out on my GitHub Account!
 Alex Kichigin - [AKish777](https://github.com/AKish777)